 For example, when there is documented instability of the spine, as with spondylolisthesis, artificial disc replacement would not be advised.
 Also, patients who have arthritis in the facet joints of the spine are not great candidates for artificial disc replacement.

 Artificial disc replacement is often very successful for treating degenerative disc disease in the neck or cervical spine.
-But when we are dealing with issues of the lower back, or lumbar spine, artificial disc replacement is helpful for a smaller subset of patients.
-We will always consider it if it’s feasible, but many times, a lumbar fusion is the preferred method.
+But when we are dealing with issues of the lower back, or lumbar spine, a lumbar fusion is the preferred method.

 Some Professional Athletes Continue Their Sport After Spinal Fusion.